Building a rational transit network makes the TTC the

 But it’s not over: we need to ensure that councillors know they have support for this plan, especially since construction projects (subway and LRT) always annoy residents despite their future benefits.
 We also need to ensure the projects go forward in a smart way!
 Local concerns like stop spacing, stoplight timing, and more must be considered and the result must be improved and more rapid transit for riders.

 We also have multiple elections between now and when those lines are completed.
 The most important message we can share with elected representatives and anyone campaigning: going backwards is not an option.

 Phone calls and personal visits carry much more weight than emails.
 Look up your councillor’s phone number on toronto.ca.
-Mayor Ford’s office can be reached at 416-397-FORD (3673).
+The Mayor’s office can be reached at 416-397-CITY (2489).
 Written letters can be dropped off at City Hall 24/7.

 Who else needs to hear from me?

 1. Metrolinx, the provincial agency that is creating these rapid transit lines in cooperation with the TTC.
 They need to know that we’re watching and we want modern rapid transit without wasted funds!
 Contact them at their website.

 2. Premier Kathleen Wynne.
 She and the provincial cabinet have ultimate control over Metrolinx and the TTC and the City of Toronto.
 Make it clear that your concerns impact how you vote and that all of Toronto needs rational, affordable, rapid transit.
 Contact Premier Wynne at her website.

 3. Minister of Transportation Steven Del Duca.
 As government minister responsible for Metrolinx, he ensures that the agency follows directives of Cabinet and the will of City Council.
 Tell the Minister that his responsibility is to all of the Toronto region, not only certain councillors or the Mayor alone.
 Contact him at the Ministry website.